-Proof: We exhibit a codeword whose weight is q^2-1 .
-As the code C_q^2 has minimum distance q^2-1 for q=5,7, this bound is likely quite good.
+Proof.
+We exhibit a codeword whose weight is $q^2 - 1$.
+As the code C_q^2 has minimum distance $q^2 - 1$ for q = 5, 7, this bound is likely quite good.
 Constructing a codeword with weight w amounts to finding a set of w points off the hyperbolic quadric with the property that every line meets our point set in an even number of points.
-Let Q be any planar cross section of \mathcal{H} , a conic, and let P be a point off the hyperbolic quadric such that the lines \mathcal{L} through P meeting \mathcal{H} meet \mathcal{H} in exactly the points of Q. Essentially, we have a hyperbolic quadric and a quadratic cone meeting in the conic Q (such intersections are easily seen to exist based on standard representations).
-Then, let S be the set of points on any line of \mathcal{L} but with the points of \mathcal{H} and the special point P deleted.
+Let Q be any planar cross section of \mathcal{H} , a conic, and let P be a point off the hyperbolic quadric such that the lines

+\mathcal{L} through P meeting \mathcal{H} meet \mathcal{H} in exactly the points of Q. Essentially, we have a hyperbolic quadric and a quadratic cone meeting in the conic Q. Then, let S be the set of points on any line of \mathcal{L} but with the points of \mathcal{H} and the special point P deleted.
 We claim that the characteristic vector for this point set is a codeword.
-That is, if we create a vector with a 1 in the coordinates corresponding to the points in S (using the same labeling as in the columns of S), and 0 everywhere else, then this vector is a codeword.
+That is, if we create a vector with a 1 in the coordinates corresponding to the points in S (using the same labeling as in the columns of \mathcal{H}), and 0 everywhere else, then this vector is a codeword.